Gain insights on training, challenges, and more in leadership. Vital info for professionals to enhance their skills in a dynamic workplace.

 When an employee has a grievance (and yes, this is likely to happen in almost any business), you should have a management system or policy in place that will help you make the right decisions.
 A policy that outlines acceptable business conduct is a good basic guide.
 Then, you’ll need to formalize a system for gathering this feedback and documenting it, as well as addressing issues as they arise.

 This makes it much easier to respond appropriately if issues arise, but it also protects your company from liability.

-By the time your first business anniversary rolls around, you should be ready to go with performance review metrics that you’ll use to measure each employee’s time with the company.
+By the time your first business anniversary rolls around, you should be ready to go with OKRs and performance review metrics that you’ll use to measure each employee’s time with the company.
 Ideally, you should also have the means to increase their pay if their performance review merits it.

 As far as training and development goes, start thinking about how you could help your employees grow their skills and progress in the company.
 Trade shows, conferences, and online training are all excellent ideas to consider for later training and development.

 Managing all of these aspects of an HR department adds up quickly.
 While you can certainly try to manage it all independently, using a human resources information system (HRIS), like flair, is the easiest way to streamline all of your tasks and keep everything in one place.